 Threshold AnalysisA drop below 20 indicates an extreme entropy failure.
 Such a sequence is a mathematical corpse not worth your equipment's time.

-To maintain structural integrity and industrial longevity of the hardware, the Sniper Engine integrates an intelligent 45/30 Thermal Cycle.
-The framework operates at peak saturation for 45 seconds, followed by a calibrated 30-second thermal stabilization phase.
+To maintain structural integrity and industrial longevity of the hardware, the Sniper Engine

 [SENSOR_LOG]: Adaptive cycle active.
 Intelligence will trigger earlier restart only if T_die < 65°C.